Turkey (bird): Human conflicts with wild turkeys

 Turkeys have been known to be aggressive toward humans and pets in residential areas.
 Wild turkeys have a social structure and pecking order and habituated turkeys may respond to humans and animals as they do to other turkeys.
 Habituated turkeys may attempt to dominate or attack people that the birds view as subordinates.

-In Brookline, Massachusetts, the 30,000 turkeys has become so prominent that the turkeys are considered the town's unofficial mascot.
-While some residents find them charming, others have experienced issues with aggressive behavior, particularly during mating season.
+In Brookline, Massachusetts, the 30,000 turkeys have become so prominent that they are considered to be the town's unofficial mascot.
+While some residents find them charming, others have experienced problems with aggressive behavior, particularly during mating season.
 Brookline has even installed turkey statues around town as part of a public art project.
-In 2017, Brookline recommended a controversial approach when confronted with wild turkeys.
+In 2017, Brookline recommended a controversial approach when confronted by wild turkeys.
 Besides taking a step forward to intimidate the birds, officials also suggested "making noise (clanging pots or other objects together); popping open an umbrella; shouting and waving your arms; squirting them with a hose; allowing your leashed dog to bark at them; and forcefully fending them off with a broom".
-This advice was quickly rescinded and replaced with a caution that "being aggressive toward wild turkeys is not recommended by State wildlife officials."
+This advice was quickly rescinded and replaced with a caution that "being aggressive toward wild turkeys is not recommended by State wildlife officials".

 Fossil record

 A number of turkeys have been described from fossils.
 The Meleagridinae are known from the Early Miocene (c.
 23 mya) onwards, with the extinct genera Rhegminornis (Early Miocene of Bell, U.S.) and Proagriocharis (Kimball Late Miocene/Early Pliocene of Lime Creek, U.S.).
 The former is probably a basal turkey, the other a more contemporary bird not very similar to known turkeys; both were much smaller birds.
 A turkey fossil not assignable to genus but similar to Meleagris is known from the Late Miocene of Westmoreland County, Virginia.

 In the modern genus Meleagris, a considerable number of species have been described, as turkey fossils are robust and fairly often found, and turkeys show great variation among individuals.
 Many of these supposed fossilized species are now considered junior synonyms.
 One, the well-documented California turkey Meleagris californica, became extinct recently enough to have been hunted by early human settlers.
 It has been suggested that its demise was due to the combined pressures of human hunting and climate change at the end of the last glacial period.

 The Oligocene fossil Meleagris antiquus was first described by Othniel Charles Marsh in 1871.
 It has since been reassigned to the genus Paracrax, first interpreted as a cracid, then soon after as a bathornithid Cariamiformes.